-Reed Morgan wrote an interesting article for Law360 regarding the FTC’s recent investigation into — and complaint against — JERK LLC.
-Ultimately, and smartly, he questioned if the commission’s decision inadvertently launched a new era of federally mandated website terms and conditions.
+Reed Morgan wrote an interesting article for Law360 about the FTC’s recent investigation into — and complaint against — JERK LLC.
+He questioned if the commission’s decision inadvertently launched a new era of federally mandated website terms and conditions.

 What Is JERK.COM And Why Did The FTC Go After It?